Updated: February 17, 2023

 - 5 Steps to SEO Content

-Why Do I Need to be Able to Write SEO Friendly Content?
+Why Do You Need to Write SEO Friendly Content?

-I’ve seen it happen many times in the past… a web designer/developer will say to a business owner “Will you be providing the copy for the website?”
-And the business owner says “No problem!
-I could write for days.”
-When it comes to actually providing the copy to the web designer/developer, there are huge roadblocks and delays to the project.
+We’ve seen it so many times in the past… a web designer/developer will say to a business owner “Will you be providing the copy for the website?”
+And the business owner says “Sure, no problem!
+I could write for days on end!”
+But when it comes to actually providing the copy to the web designer/developer, there are huge roadblocks and delays to the project.
 Technically speaking, the design phase of a web design project should not start without the content (of which “copy” is only one part), as design follows content, so you are probably starting to see what a big deal the copy is.

 There are many reasons for these delays when it comes to copy.
-One of them being, especially for small business owners, their company’s website is integrally tied to their owner’s identity.
+One of them being, especially for small business owners, that their company’s website is integrally tied to their personal identity.
 Of course, this makes sense―a small company almost always is almost the same thing as its owner.
-When it comes to writing about what you do, it can be a huge psychological challenge to push through any identity issues – you’re going to be out there for anyone and everyone to see.
+When it comes to writing about what you do, it can be a huge psychological challenge to push through identity issues―you’re going to be out there for anyone and everyone to see, after all.

-The writing process really highlights where there are missing gaps in your business or in the business owner’s.
-Going through the process is good and necessary for the long term success of your company, but it can take way more time than anyone ever imagined.
+The writing process can also really highlight where there are missing gaps in a business.
+Going through the writing process is good and necessary for the long term success of your company, but it can take way more time than anyone ever imagined.

 What is SEO Friendly Content?

-First, let’s define SEO.
-SEO stands for Search Engine Optimisation.
+First, let’s define “SEO”.
+SEO stands for Search Engine Optimization.
 This simply means optimizing your content to make it easy for search engines to find it.

-Over the years, Google, in particular, has done a lot to make sure that we as a consumer find what we are looking for.
-So now it has become that the more user-friendly your content is, the higher it will rank in the search engine listings.
+Over the years, Google, in particular, has done a lot to make sure that we as a consumer can find what we are looking for.
+So now it has become that the more user-friendly your content is, the higher it tends to rank in search engine listings.